-The daily program provides individual and group experiences with arts and crafts, science, cooking, books, and music.
+The daily program provides individual and group experiences with arts and crafts, science, language arts, math, cooking, books, and music.
 Block, manipulative, and dramatic play areas are also available.
 Outdoor play and a snack round out a full and rewarding day for the children.
 They are free to learn, to create, and to grow within a structured routine.

 Please do not call Pinewood Elementary School to contact the teachers in the program.
 If necessary, call the classroom directly at 410-561-3096 with any concerns.
-The teacher and assistant, along with two parent helpers, are with the children each day in the classroom.
-Our program also has a board of parent volunteers, which includes a president, secretary, treasurer and a vice-president for each class session.
-Any concerns can also be referred directly to the president or vice-presidents of the Co-op.
+The teacher and assistant, along with one or two parent helpers, are with the children each day in the classroom.
+Our program also has a board of parent volunteers, which includes an enrollment coordinator, secretary, treasurer, social media coordinator, and a room parent for each class session.
+Any concerns can also be referred directly to the enrollment coordinator or room parents of the Coop.